groue/GRMustache/Guides/filters.md

 Filters that return rendering objects
 -------------------------------------

 "Rendering objects" are objects that perform a custom rendering.
-They are described in detail in the [Rendering Objects Guide](rendering_objects.md)).
+They are described in detail in the [Rendering Objects Guide](rendering_objects.md).

 A fundamental technique of advanced GRMustache rendering is filters that return rendering objects.
-For example,
+For example:

     I have {{ cats.count }} {{# pluralize(cats.count) }}cat{{/ }}.